EliaTorre/hmmrnn/README.md

 ![Header image](pipe.svg)

 This repository contains code for training, analyzing, and reverse engineering Recurrent Neural Networks (RNNs) trained on data generated from Hidden Markov Models (HMMs).
-The project focuses on understanding the internal representations of RNNs from the global dynamical properties down to the single-neuron level mechanism.
+This code reverse-engineers internal representations of RNNs from the global dynamical properties down to the single-neuron level mechanism.

 ## Installation